 New York City is gripped by a tense drama that unfolds fifteen stories above the street!

-It’s St. Patrick’s Day in New York City when a man (Richard Basehart) steps out onto the narrow ledge of a hotel.
-Immediately Paul Dunnigan (Paul Douglas) a street cop is on the scene.
+It’s St. Patrick’s Day in New York City when a man (Richard Basehart) steps out onto the narrow ledge of the seventeenth floor of a hotel.
+Immediately street cop Paul Dunnigan (Paul Douglas) is on the scene.
 Rushing to the man’s room he learns the potential jumper doesn’t want the police near him.
 Quickly ditching his uniform Dunnigan poses as a resident of the hotel in the hope of luring the man back into the room.

 Meanwhile, on the streets below panic and curiosity captivate the city by the bizarre scene.
 Cops scramble to hold back the crowds.
 The media frantically attempts to get as much information as they can to report the story.
 The jumper is soon identified as Robert Cosick, but his reasons for wanting to jump remain a mystery.
 Now only agreeing to talk with Dunnigan, the two strike up a rapport with Dunnigan tasked to save the man.